biocircuits/bioscrape/README.md

 Please report any bugs that you find [here](https://github.com/biocircuits/bioscrape/issues).
 Or, even better, fork the repository on [GitHub](https://github.com/biocircuits/bioscrape), and create a pull request (PR).
 We welcome all changes, big or small, and we will help you make the PR if you are new to `git` (just ask on the issue).
+The [CONTRIBUTING.md](https://github.com/biocircuits/bioscrape/blob/master/CONTRIBUTING.md) file has more detailed set of instructions on contributing to the software.

 # Versions